aspose-cells/Aspose.Cells-API-References/english/go-cpp/Trendline/SetWeight/_index.md

 ## SetWeight function

-Gets or sets the <see cref="WeightType"/> of the line.
+Gets or sets the WeightType of the line.

 ```go